 Red 7 & red 1, Cervinia, Italy

-This run may not have an evocative name like others here, but what it lacks in branding it makes up for in style and elegance.
+This run may not have an evocative name, but what it lacks in branding it makes up for in style and elegance.
 Starting from the Plateau Rosa, a glacier straddling the Italian-Swiss border at 3,400m, the views are sublime before it finishes, 22km later, among the trees in Valtournenche.
 In one direction is the Swiss resort of Zermatt, in the middle is the mighty Matterhorn, and rolling away from you is the Cervinia valley, with Mont Blanc and Gran Paradiso in the distance.
+A real treat for the eyes.

 ‘Streif’, Hahnenkamm, Kitzbühel, Austria

 Spoken of in hushed tones, the Streif is one of the most terrifying, death-defying and technically-demanding runs in the world.
-Known to reduce grown men to trembling leaves when it rolls round on the men’s World Cup circuit, it's a huge crowd pleaser – the party atmosphere in Kitzbühel is off the scale as the town is filled with the sound of cow bells being shaken enthusiastically.
+Known to reduce even the most expert of skiers to trembling leaves when it rolls round on the World Cup circuit, it's a huge crowd pleaser – the party atmosphere in Kitzbühel is off the scale as the town is filled with the sound of cow bells being shaken enthusiastically.
 Over 3km in length, with an average gradient of 27% and jumps of up to 80 metres, the time to beat is Fitz Strobl’s 1997 record of 1:51.58 minutes.

 Åre, Hammarbybacken, Stockholm, Sweden